ChristianGleitzman/ChristianGleitzman/README.md

 - Proficient in Python and SQL
 - Experience with working with a wide range of python libraries such as PyQt and Pygame
 - Strong problem-solving and analytical skills
-- Knowledge of HTML, CSS and Javascript
+- Knowledge of HTML, CSS, Javascript and C
 - Experimented with data analysis and visualization using tools such as Pandas and Matplotlib
 - Familiarity with version control when using GitHub